Backbase/variants/docs/ios/POST_SWITCH_SCRIPT.md

 ### How to use it

-Testing the "Post Switch Script" feature is straightforward.
-Follow these steps:
+The "Post Switch Script" feature is optional for both local and global.
+In case you want to not use it you can simply omit the configuration in the `variants.yml` file.

-1. **Add a Post Switch Script to a Variant**:
-   - In your `variants.yml` file, add a `postSwitchScript` for a specific variant.
+#### **Adding a Post Switch Script to a Variant**:   - In your `variants.yml` file, add a `postSwitchScript` for a specific variant.
 For example:

    ```yaml
    variants: